Employment-Based Immigration Visas in Fort Lauderdale

 you can be approved for this type of visa.

-category, which includes those who work in a position which requires at
+category, which includes those who work in a position that requires at

 least two years of training or work experience, professionals filling

-positions which require at least a Bachelor's degree, and certain
+positions that require at least a Bachelor's degree, and certain unskilled

-unskilled workers.
-Your future employer must already have filed a Form
+workers.
+Your future employer must already have filed a Form I-140 petition

-I-140 petition on your behalf, establishing that you have a position waiting
+on your behalf, establishing that you have a position waiting for you

 EB4 - Certain Special Immigrants